gBuilder: A Scalable Knowledge Graph Construction System for Unstructured Corpus: Introduction

-We summarize the contributions of our proposed system in the following points: (1) We investigate the practical process of KGC and propose a system, called gBuilder, for building-up KGC workflow and data pipeline flexibly, and achieve the goal of building the knowledge graph with low cost and little background knowledge for ordinary users; (2) We investigate the deep learning-based information extraction models and the theory of ontology merging and provide a series of built-in template-based, heuristic-based and programmable operators for adapting built-in models and data from different domains.
-Experimental results on benchmark datasets demonstrate the effectiveness of KGC workflow in gBuilder, which ensembles multiple monolithic models and operators; (3) We adopt the cloud-based distributed solution and design a cloud-based self-adaptive task scheduler according to the characteristics of NLP information extraction tasks, which enables scalability on large-scale KGC.
-Read-world experiments prove the effectiveness of our method on both economy and performance.

-In addition, we design a user-friendly drag-and-drop interactive interface for designing the KGC process, as well as provided operation interfaces such as data management and model management.
-In the beta test, our system offers high-quality service for users, and feedback verifies the usability and stability of this system.
+We summarize and highlight the contributions of our proposed system in the following points: \begin{enumerate}[leftmargin=*,align=left] \item We investigate the practical process of KGC and propose \texttt{gBuilder}, a system for flexibly building KGC workflow and data pipelines, achieving the goal of constructing the knowledge graph with low cost and little background knowledge for ordinary users; \item We investigate plenty of deep learning-based IE models and ontology merging theory, and normalize diverse IE models into three categories, provide a series of template-based, heuristic-based and programmable operators for adapting built-in models and data from different domains. \item We adopt the cloud-based distributed solution and design a cloud-based self-adaptive task scheduler according to the characteristics of IE tasks, which enables scalability on large-scale KGC. \item Experimental results on benchmark datasets demonstrate that superiority of \texttt{gBuilder} in the effectiveness of KGC tasks compared to existing KGC systems.
+Furthermore, real-world scheduling experiments prove our DAG-based task partitioning and cloud-based resource scheduling strategies outperforms state-of-art counterparts in both scalability and economical efficiency. \end{enumerate} In addition, we design a user-friendly drag-and-drop interactive interface for designing the KGC process, as well as provided operation interfaces such as data management and model management.